Overview

 };

-Stytch will redirect the user to the Discovery RedirectURL you specified in the Stytch dashboard earlier.
-Upon receiving this callback you will exchange the token in the call for a list of Discovered Organizations that the user can choose to log into.
-An intermediate_session_token (IST) will also be returned, but the headless SDK will take care of setting this in cookies and including it in the follow up calls.
+Stytch will redirect the user to the Discovery RedirectURL you specified on the Redirect URLs page earlier.
+Exchange the token for a list of Discovered Organizations that the user can choose to log into.

 export const DiscoveryAuthenticate = () => {